Nixtla/popol-vuh/README.md

 # Popol Vuh: Nixtla's operating system

-## Nixtla's Creed - Culture comes first
+## Nixtla's Creed -

-[I will never stop learning](#i-will-never-stop-learning).
-[I will build our business  through creating the most value for our community of users, customers and collegues](#i-will-build-our-business-through-creating-the-most-value-for-our-community-of-users-customers-and-collegues).
+I put culture first.[I will never stop learning](#i-will-never-stop-learning).
+[I will build our business through maximizing value for our users, customers and colleagues](#i-will-build-our-business-through-creating-the-most-value-for-our-community-of-users-customers-and-collegues).
 I believe that Open Source is an extremely powerful idea.
-[I am motivated by impact.](#i-am-motivated-by-impact) [I will communicate as much as possible, because it’s the oxygen of a distributed company](#i-will-communicate-as-much-as-possible-because-its-the-oxygen-of-a-distributed-company).
-I will never pass up an opportunity to help out a colleague, and I’ll remember the days before I knew everything.
-I believe in first principles thinking.
-[I ship with quality and speed.](#i-ship-with-quality-and-speed)
-I value the bond that connects us as a team and drives our commitment to our work.
-I believe in treating each other, and the world, with compassion, kidness and respect.
-I champion inclusion and diversity.
+[I am motivated by the impact of my work.](#i-am-motivated-by-impact) [I will communicate a lot and effectively.](#i-will-communicate-as-much-as-possible-because-its-the-oxygen-of-a-distributed-company).
+I value the bond that connects us as a team.
+I support inclusion and diversity.
+I believe in treating each other, and the world, with compassion, kindness and respect.
+[I do a freaking good job.](#i-do-a-freaking-good-job)

 ## Mission